tatsuyai713/rcl_like_wrapper/lwrcl/README.md

 # Executors for Fast DDS

-Executors play a crucial role in the RCL-like wrapper for Fast DDS, allowing for concurrent message processing and event handling across multiple nodes.
+Executors play a crucial role in the `lwrcl` for Fast DDS, allowing for concurrent message processing and event handling across multiple nodes.
 Inspired by the ROS 2 executor concept, these executors facilitate the management and operation of nodes, enabling efficient communication within the Fast DDS ecosystem.

 ## SingleThreadedExecutor